WHAT IS IT?

-There are four classes that contest the Liqui-Moly Bathurst 12 Hour.
+There are three classes that contest the Liqui-Moly Bathurst 12 Hour.

 Each car may have three or four drivers, while entrants in Class A must have drivers categorised by the FIA Driver Ranking System as either Platinum, Gold, Silver or Bronze.

 Class A is for vehicles complying with International GT3 regulations, now the most popular and successful GT category around the world and in line with major international races like the 24 hours of Spa and Nurburgring 24 Hour and the global Intercontinental GT Challenge series of which the Liqui-Moly Bathurst 12 Hour is the opening round of each year.

 Competing brands include Audi, Porsche, Ferrari, Nissan, Lamborghini, Mercedes-Benz AMG, BMW, McLaren, Bentley, Honda and Aston Martin.

 Class A is divided into three separate sub-classes, including:

 Pro – for entries featuring all-professional drivers